TheBigFox01/Distributed-vs-nonDistributed-ML/README.md

 The aim in the project is to perform a binary classification on the data in order to predict if a student suffer from depression or not.
 The column being analyzed is labeled "Depression" in the dataset, where a value of 1 indicates the presence of depression and 0 indicates its absence.

+Three scripts have been created for the comparison:

+[1.
+Spark Script on single VM] (src/)

+[2.
+Spark Script in a cluster]

+[3.
+Non-distributed Script]